Skip to content

 export ANTHROPIC_DEFAULT_OPUS_MODEL="claude-opus-4-7"

-After editing, reload your shell (source ~/.zshrc or source ~/.bashrc) and restart Claude Code.
+After making changes, reload the config (source ~/.zshrc or source ~/.bashrc) and restart Claude Code.

-Issue: Garbled text appears when environment variables contain Chinese paths or values.
+Problem: Garbled text appears when an environment variable contains a Chinese path or value.

 Solution:

-1. Ensure the PowerShell Profile file uses UTF-8 with BOM encoding
+1. Make sure the PowerShell profile file uses UTF-8 with BOM encoding.

 2. Set the correct encoding in PowerShell: